-A pinched nerve in the arm, wrist, or hand can also contribute to finger or thumb pain.
+A compressed or pinched nerve in the arm, wrist, or hand can also contribute to finger or thumb pain.

-Finger pain may feel dull and achy, or sharp and cramp-like.
-The pain may suddenly come and then go away.
+Finger pain may feel dull and achy, or it may be sharp and cramp-like.
+The pain may start suddenly and then go away.

 If you have a broken finger, it will usually be swollen, purple or blue in color, and extremely painful.
 In some cases, the bone might be physically separated and visible through the skin.